innomatica/loque/README.md

-# loqueapp
+# Loque

-A Simple Podcast App based on [PodcastIndex.org](https://podcastindex.org) and RSS feed.
+A Simple Podcast App based on [PodcastIndex](https://podcastindex.org) as well as RSS feed.

-# TODO
+Thanks to [PodcastIndex](https://podcastindex.org), you can discover previously unknown world of podcasts hidden behind Google and Apple search algorithms.

-- implement import from google podcast
+Also you can subscribe to any podcasts as long as they publish it via RSS feed.